Neighborhood disorders: Noises created by abnormal behavior

 In addition, a person who wrongly notifies the police or gendarmerie risks conviction for slander.
 The maximum penalty is 5 years imprisonment and €45,000 of fine.
 The person against whom the false report is made may file a criminal complaint against the perpetrator.
 He may also be prosecuted by the public prosecutor.

-• to one conciliator of justice (free of charge)
+• One conciliator of justice (free of charge)

 Who shall I contact

-This is mandatory in order to be able subsequently to make a appeal to the court.
+This friendly approach is mandatory in order to be able subsequently to make a appeal to the court.

 Reminder